tcrz/quikPost/process.md

 }

 ```
-Line 2: Retrieving posts from local storage is there are any.
-On the first run of the application, there will be nothing to retrieve hence allposts value will be undefined.
+<strong>Line 2:</strong> Retrieving posts from local storage if there are any.
+On the first run of the application, there will be nothing to retrieve hence ```allposts``` value will be undefined.
 In this case, a default post is set in the posts state.
-Line 9: The retrieved data is set as to the posts state.
+<strong>Line 9:</strong> The retrieved data is set as to the ```posts``` state.
-Line 11: This useEffect hook runs whenever the posts state changes.
-Whenever there is a change, the current posts state is stored to local storage, keeping the stored data updated at all times.
+<strong>Line 11:</strong> This useEffect hook runs whenever the ```posts``` state changes.
+Whenever there is a change, the current ```posts``` state is stored to local storage, keeping the data stored in local storage updated at all times.

-The core functionality of the application (i.e. creation, deletion, edit) and the posts data were all managed in  App.js.
-These functions are then passed down as props to child components where they will be executed in response to  events
+The core functionality of the application (i.e. creation, deletion, edit) and the posts data were all managed in [App.jsx](./src/App.jsx).
+These functions are then passed down as props to child components where they will be executed in response to events.

-Possible improvements:
+### Possible improvements:
 - Pagination can be implemented to prevent all posts from being on a single page.
 - Posts data can be imported or exported(downloaded) as JSON file.
 - Special styling/effect can be added to a newly added post.